Billa II: Soundtrack

 Yuvan Shankar Raja, who had also worked on the score of Billa (2007), composed the soundtrack and score of Billa II, becoming his fifth project starring Ajith Kumar.
-The album consists of six tracks, five songs and a theme music track.
-The producer however confirmed that the film would feature a sixth song, not included in the soundtrack that was composed for a belly dance sequence.
-Na.
-Muthukumar agreed to write the lyrics for the songs.
-In a departure from convention, the lyrics were penned first which were set to tunes later.
+The album consists of six tracks: five songs and a theme music track, along with an additional song composed for a belly dance sequence, albeit not included in the film.
+The lyrics for the songs were written by Na.
+Muthukumar.
+Following multiple delays, the album was eventually released to the market by Sony Music India on 1 May 2012 coinciding with Ajith's birthday.

-The audio launch was initially to be released in mid-March 2012, but was then pushed to second week of April.
-Actor Rajinikanth was approached to unveil the soundtrack, with the team supposedly rescheduling the audio launch to suit Rajinikanth's dates, who had left for London for the filming of his film Kochadaiyaan.
-The soundtrack was unveiled on 1 May 2012, coinciding with Ajith Kumar's birthday.
-Sony Music Entertainment that marketed the album of Ajith Kumar's previous film Mankatha, acquired the music rights of Billa II as well for an unprecedented sum after some weeks-long negotiations.
-In the week before the audio launch, Sony Music began releasing teasers of each of the songs every day and promoted them across social platforms.
-The Telugu version of the soundtrack was released on 5 June 2012 at the Taj Deccan in Hyderabad.
-The soundtrack received positive response from critics and topped the charts.

 Marketing

 Billa II underwent an extensive marketing spree before its release.
 A first teaser poster displaying the new logo design was published in Diwali 2011, while the first posters depicting Ajith Kumar's look were released in January 2012 during the Pongal festival.
 From late February onwards, further posters featuring Ajith were unveiled, with one poster in late March portraying a young Ajith carrying a kerosene can on a boat that led to speculations over the character's origin.
 On 13 April 2012, a one-minute teaser trailer was uploaded to YouTube.
 The teaser garnered over 500,000 views within the first three days of its release, setting a new record for Tamil films.

 As part of the marketing, the makers planned to release a Billa 2 calendar featuring the two lead actresses, Parvathy Omanakuttan and Bruna Abdulla; the stills were shot exclusively for the calendar in Goa.
 An event to launch the official theatrical trailer was planned to be held on 2 July at the Anna Centenary Library auditorium in Kotturpuram, Chennai.
 The entire cast and crew along with Russian dancers were expected to attend the function, which was to be telecast on television later.
 The event was cancelled at short notice.
 The trailer was however uploaded to YouTube the same day, gaining record views.
 Moreover, a promotional video featuring Ajith with composer Yuvan Shankar Raja was shot as well, but was not released either.
+A video game based on the film was launched at the Sathyam Cinemas, preceded by Abdulla.
+A day before its release, the entire cast and crew of Billa II, excluding Ajith and Yuvan attended a press interaction in a star hotel in Chennai.